nephila/djangocms-page-sitemap/README.rst

             "djangocms_page_sitemap",
         ]

-* Add to the urlconf, eventually removing django CMS sitemap:
+* Load it into the urlconf, eventually removing django CMS sitemap:

   .. code-block:: python